Ph.D. in Curriculum & Instruction at KU

 - Steeped in Tradition - With an expectation of excellence, the knowledge gained in KU's graduate courses will help students become even more effective professionals in the field of education.

-- Cost Savings Option - The Practicing Educator Sponsorship Program offers current PK-12 educators an option to reduce the cost of enroll enrollment at KU.
+- Cost Savings Option - The Practicing Educator Sponsorship Program offers current PK-12 educators in Kansas an option to reduce the cost to enroll at KU.

 - Well-respected Faculty - Full-time faculty who are prominent scholars & expert practitioners.